Update

 • Regional differentiation as a college that systematically addresses English for rural students.

-OET & IELTS Readiness
+OET & IELTS readiness

 Implementation